 It’s a good idea to be cautious.
 Take a tiny bit of the diluted mixture and do a patch test on a small area of skin to make sure you don’t react negatively.
 When using oils for seasonal allergies, you can create also topical chest rubs (similar to Vicks VapoRub).

 “Two drops of peppermint added to a tablespoon of coconut oil can make a great substitute for a vaporizing chest rub,” Kovary said.
 This mixture will be great for opening your sinuses.

 She noted that this method can be done with frankincense, too, to suppress coughs.

 Fighting Allergies with Natural Remedies

 As you now know, there are plenty of different essential oils that are beneficial for seasonal allergies, and many ways to utilize them.
-Stock up on a few different oils and experiment with them to figure out which essential oil and which method of use works best to relieve your symptoms.
-Hopefully, soon enough, you’ll be able to experience some relief and live your life without worrying about allergies ruining your day.
+Stock up on a few different oils and experiment with them – or ask an aromatherapist for suggestions – to figure out which essential oil and which method of use works best to relieve your symptoms – and remember, many of the same oils can also help with general health and wellness.
+Soon enough, you’ll be able to experience relief and live your life without worrying about allergies ruining your day.

 Download Our Free Guide to Sustainable Living.

 From reducing waste to recycling and upcycling, our e-book shows simple ways to make choices you can feel good about.